My Photography Journey – interview

 In the podcast, Grant and I discuss climate change and the challenges we face with it, how I use my imagery in teaching and the way photography has helped me in my career as a climate researcher.

-Ep 229 – Aerial Adventures and Landscape Tales with David Dahlenburg Landscape Photography World
+Ep 235 – Leaving Social Media, Slowing Down and Creating Landscape Photography with Jon Norris Landscape Photography World

 Leave a comment